chmouel/gosmee/README.md

 ## Usage

-The basic usage is with a smee url and a target url example :
+The basic usage is with a smee URL and a target URL example :

 ```shell
 gosmee https://smee.io/aBcDeF https://localhost:8080
 ```

-will replay all message from the smee url to a service on `localhost:8080`
+will replay all message from the smee URL to a service on `localhost:8080`

 Another option is to be able to save all the replay as shell script :